automa-saga/automa/README.md

 	return true, nil
 }

-// rollback implements the SagaRollback method interface to leverage default Rollback control logic that is implemented in automa.Step
+// rollback implements the SagaUndo method interface to leverage default Rollback control logic that is implemented in automa.Step
 // Note this is optional and if not provided, Rollback action will be marked as SKIPPED func (s *MyStep1) rollback(ctx context.Context) (skipped bool, err error) {
     // perform rollback action